-Weather you want to become a gardener or are just looking to work with heart and hands outdoors with like-minded women, this program is for you.
-At Wildmoon Homesteading it's not just about looking for a new hobby, it's also about pushing the edges of our experience in a safe and beautiful setting while learning unique skills that will empower you on your life journey, no matter what path you choose.
+Whether you want to learn more about being a gardener, herbalist, naturalist and shaman, or are just looking to work with heart and hands outdoors with like-minded women, I know you will greatly enjoy this program.
+At Wildmoon Homesteading it's not just about looking for a new hobby, it's also about pushing the edges of our experience in a safe and beautiful setting while learning unique skills that will empower us on our life journey, no matter what path we choose.

 Class begins at 4pm Fridays and ends at 5pm on Sundays.

-Each weekend we will begin Friday evenings with a check-in and then dinner together.
-After dinner we will discuss homework, the weekend schedule and enjoy a fire if weather permits.
+Each weekend we begin Friday evenings with a check-in and then dinner together.
+After dinner we discuss homework, the weekend schedule and enjoy a fire if weather permits.
 Saturday mornings class begins at 8:30am starting with body movement then move into what needs tending in the garden.
-Sundays begin at 9am and will be gardening, lecture and crafts as weather dictates.
-Evenings will be for meditations, woods walks, enjoying a fire, tea and a hearty, gluten-free meal together.
-Weather will dictate much of what we do, so flexibility is important.
+Sundays begin at 9am with stretching, gardening, lecture and crafts as weather dictates.
+Evenings are for meditations, woods walks, drumming, story telling, enjoying a fire.

-We will be getting dirty and using our muscles; lots of kneeling, hauling, bending, digging and lifting.
-We will share the work load, help each other, and work around challenges as they arise.
+We get dirty and use our muscles; lots of kneeling, hauling, bending, digging and lifting.
+We share the work load, help each other, and work around challenges as they arise.
 Don't worry if you are unable to lift or bend much - just being there to learn and enjoy is enough.

-You will need to bring food for lunches and snacks and any special diet needs.
-There will be small refrigerators to store food.
+You bring lunches and snacks and any foods for special dietary needs.

 TUITION COST & REGISTRATION